 Atlas Air Worldwide (AAWW) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the airplane leasing company and service provider had lost 13.95% over the past month.
-This has lagged the Transportation sector's gain of 0.08% and the S&P 500's loss of 1.81% in that time.
+Heading into today, shares of the airplane leasing company and service provider had lost 14.48% over the past month, lagging the Transportation sector's loss of 3.1% and the S&P 500's loss of 6.58% in that time.

-Wall Street will be looking for positivity from Atlas Air Worldwide as it approaches its next earnings report date.
-The company is expected to report EPS of $5.99, up 24.02% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.09 billion, up 16.65% from the year-ago period.
+Investors will be hoping for strength from Atlas Air Worldwide as it approaches its next earnings release.
+In that report, analysts expect Atlas Air Worldwide to post earnings of $6.11 per share.
+This would mark year-over-year growth of 26.5%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.1 billion, up 17.62% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Atlas Air Worldwide.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Atlas Air Worldwide.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Atlas Air Worldwide currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 8.08% higher.
+Atlas Air Worldwide is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Atlas Air Worldwide is holding a Forward P/E ratio of 6.62.
-Its industry sports an average Forward P/E of 14.36, so we one might conclude that Atlas Air Worldwide is trading at a discount comparatively.
+In terms of valuation, Atlas Air Worldwide is currently trading at a Forward P/E ratio of 6.17.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.42.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.